-CHANGE IN Those closest to the person Develop Action Plan to

-BEHAVIOUR NOTICED; should consider why and pay address what is happening.

-BEHAVIOUR OF close attention to:

-CONCERN APPEARS Changes in their life

-Health

-IF THE BEHAVIOUR OF Overall review of I.P. and Develop plans to address

-CONCERN CONTINUES what is happening in the priorities.

-person's life

-IF THE BEHAVIOUR OF Forward referral to R.S.M.

-CONCERN CONTINUES

-AND ESCALATES
+CHANGE IN Those closest to the person Develop Action Plan to BEHAVIOUR NOTICED; should consider why and pay address what is happening.
+BEHAVIOUR OF close attention to: CONCERN APPEARS Changes in their life Health IF THE BEHAVIOUR OF Overall review of I.P. and Develop plans to address CONCERN CONTINUES what is happening in the priorities. person's life IF THE BEHAVIOUR OF Forward referral to R.S.M.
+CONCERN CONTINUES For Adult Community Services outside the RSM structures, AND ESCALATES the social worker should liaise with their line manager to determine the most suitable referral pathway, see (h) above